juissi999/gym_session/README.md

 TODO:

 - Test runs to see how the muscle groups are balanced if e.g. 100 000 sessions are simulated
-- Real database with a source for muscles
+- Add real database with a source for muscles
 - Unit tests, this software is for real training use so it needs to work.

 ## Technologies used